CraigAT1181/fe-filmz-app/README.md

 ## Instructions for running locally

-1. Clone the repository by running the following command in your terminal wherever you wish to clone it:
+1. Fork and then clone the repository by running the following command in your terminal wherever you wish to clone it:

 ```
 git clone https://github.com/CraigAT1181/fe-filmz-app.git